-Additionally, for IT systems, whether computer-off-theshelf or internally developed software, the NRC relies on the Project Manager and Program office to establish an M&R budget and schedule.
+Additionally, for IT systems, whether computer-off-the-shelf or internally developed software, the NRC relies on the Project and Program Managers to establish an M&R budget and schedule.
 Minor repairs, enhancements, and upgrades are completed internally through the regular M&R operations process.
 For major upgrades and replacement systems, the Project Manager must submit a request to perform the work to the appropriate IT governance boards for their approval.